-The Council is not required to prepare consolidated group accounts for 2021/22 as the value of the transactions in the companies' accounts are considered immaterial.
-However, the accounts for the companies have been audited by an independent auditor and will be approved and signed by the boards at the companies' board meeting on 15 June 2022.
+The Council is not required to prepare consolidated group accounts for 2022/23 as the value of the transactions in the companies' accounts are considered immaterial.
+However, the accounts for the companies have been audited by an independent auditor and will be approved and signed by the boards at the companies' board meeting later in the year.